 It’s not difficult to see why the Italian design community was unhappy.
-The logo uses at least four different fonts and different type weight – in a six letter word!
-Although the red, white and green in the logo represents the colors of the Italian flag – the flag actually reads inversely: green first, then white and then red.
+The logo uses at least four different fonts and different type weight – in a six-letter word!
+Although the red, white, and green in the logo represent the colors of the Italian flag – the flag actually reads inversely: green first, then white, and then red.
 The green shape – interpreted by many to be a “pickle” with a protrusion, was intended by the designer to convey “movement, flexibility and imagination.”
-Hmm.
-Really?

 Now it’s easy to criticize just about any design and it is especially important to remember that creating a brand for an entire country – particularly one with Italy’s history, is not easy.
 Plenty of Italians liked the new logo.
 But I wanted to compare the Landor design to another recent redesign – the logo of the Bahamas, reproduced below.

 The Bahamas logo consists of many elements to represent islands, activities, and cultural influences that make the Bahamas very unique.

 And, certainly, to my eye, the Bahamas logo does this quite well.